Fletcher Nathaniel Smith Jr.

 Fletcher Nathaniel Smith Jr., (born January 26, 1952) is an American politician and attorney, who served as a member of the South Carolina House of Representatives.

 Political career

-A member of the Democratic Party, Smith represented the 23rd District in the South Carolina House from 1996 to 2007.
-In 2020, Smith challenged incumbent Karl B. Allen for State Senate District 7.
-Allen retained the seat.
+A member of the Democratic Party, Smith represented the 23rd district in the South Carolina House from 1996 to 2007.
+In 2020, Smith ran for the 7th state senate district, losing in the primary to incumbent Karl B. Allen.

 Smith endorsed the Tim Ryan 2020 presidential campaign in the 2020 United States presidential election.

 Personal life

 Smith's son, Fletcher Nathaniel "Nate" Smith III, is a practicing attorney who worked as General Counsel for Tesla, Inc. and now serves as General Counsel for Norfolk Southern Railway.